-SLR Consulting Australia Pty Ltd (SLR) has been engaged by The Log-E to prepare an Air Quality Impact Assessment (AQIA) for the proposed Mamre Road and Abbotts Road intersection Upgrade Project (the Project).
+SLR Consulting Australia Pty Ltd (SLR) has been engaged by AT&L on behalf of The LOG-E to prepare an Air Quality Impact Assessment (AQIA) for the proposed Aldington Road and Abbotts Road Upgrade and Widening Project (the Project).

-The Project involves upgrades to the Mamre Road and Abbotts Road intersection and aims to provide for the development of land within the Mamre Road Precinct.
+The Project involves upgrade and widening of Aldington and Abbotts Roads and aims to provide for the development of land within the Mamre Road Precinct.
 The upgrade is being progressed by the developer group known as the Land Owners Group - East (LOG-E) and is linked to their proposed developments which are accessed via Abbotts Road and Aldington Road.